JimDesu/basis-lang/spec.md

 Three consequences pin the mechanics.
 Same-slot READs within the statement go through the working copy, so textual-order visibility is exact: in `f: ctx, (g: &ctx, x)`, the READ binding of `ctx` supplied to `f` sees the post-`g` working copy.
 Invoking a command-typed value carrying an `&`-capture of a working-copied slot, within the statement, is a static error: the invocation's own copy-restore against the real slot would race the statement-end join into a lost update &mdash; the tracking is the capture-list machinery of &sect;6.9, and the rule has the same shape as the stale-capture rule for boxed slots (&sect;6.14).
 A single-call statement degenerates to the per-call semantics at zero cost, because the working copy *is* the call's own copy; the mechanism is pay-per-use &mdash; one extra slot and one final join, only in multi-call statements with writeable bindings, and only for the bound slots.

 The statement is the smallest instance of a general mechanism.
-A **`.staged` block** (&sect;3.17) is a programmer-placed boundary with the same semantics at block granularity: working copies per touched outer slot, textual-order resolution, one success-edge join, discard on failure.
+A **`.stage` block** (&sect;3.17) is a programmer-placed boundary with the same semantics at block granularity: working copies per touched outer slot, textual-order resolution, one success-edge join, discard on failure.
 Boundaries compose by one rule: **every boundary joins into the nearest enclosing boundary; the real slot is the outermost.** A statement inside a staged block joins into the block's working copies; nested staged blocks join into the enclosing block's copies, LIFO.

 **Exclusions from the boundary.** Three categories stand outside it, each on existing principle: boxed slots under `*`, the declared principle-4 exception (&sect;6.14); obligation transfers, which are eager at the call boundary (&sect;10.11) and not restore-based &mdash; the obligation system's own failure-edge machinery governs them; and object-mediated field mutation, which is reference semantics performed in place (&sect;5.11).
 The boundary defers copy-restore write-backs, exactly and only.